Christianity in Ephesus Turkey

 The first visit of St. Paul to Ephesus was on his second trip (A.D.
 49–52).

-He gave speeches in synagogues here on various subjects and answered the requests of the Ephesians to stay longer, as “I will return to you again if God wills.”
+He gave speeches in synagogues here on various subjects and answered the Ephesians’ requests to stay longer, saying, “I will return to you again if God wills.”

 St. Paul’s Missionary Work in Ephesus

-On his third journey, Paul came to the city of Ephesus to fulfill his promise and stayed for about two and a half years between 53 and 56 AD.
+On his third journey, Paul came to the city of Ephesus to fulfill his promise and stayed for about 2.5 years, between 53 and 56 AD.
 Most likely, St. Paul wrote the Corinthians’ No. 1 letter in Ephesus during this period.

 Corinthians 1 about apostle paul